Nuclear matter as a liquid phase of spontaneously broken semi-classical $SU(2)_L \times SU(2)_R$ chiral perturbation theory: Static chiral nucleon liquids: The emergence of semi-classical pionless

-Semi-classical pionless \chiPTtw~ thus emerges inside nuclear \SchiNL.
-Within all-loop-orders renormalized analytic \chiPTtw to ${\cal O}(\Lambda_{\chi SB})$ and ${\cal O}(\Lambda^0_{\chi SB})$, infrared NGB pions effectively decouple from \SchiNL, vastly simplifying the derivation of the properties of saturated nuclear matter (the infinite liquid phase) and of finite microscopic liquid drops (the nuclides). \SchiNLb thus explain the (previously puzzling) power of pion-less \chiPTtw~ to capture experimental ground-state facts of certain nuclides, by tracing that no-longer-mysterious empirical success directly to the global symmetries of two-massless-quark QCD.
+Semi-classical pionless \chiPTtwb thus emerges inside Static\chiNL.
+Within all-loop-orders renormalized analytic \chiPTtwb to ${\cal O}(\Lambda_{\chi SB})$ and ${\cal O}(\Lambda^0_{\chi SB})$, infrared NGB pions effectively decouple from \SchiNL, vastly simplifying the derivation of the properties of saturated nuclear matter (the infinite liquid phase) and of finite microscopic liquid drops (the nuclides). \SchiNLb thus explain the (previously puzzling) power of pionless EFT to capture experimental ground state facts of certain specific nuclides, by tracing that empirical success directly to the global symmetries of two-massless-quark QCD.

-It will be shown below that static \chiNL s satisfy all relevant $SU(2)_L\times SU(2)_R$ vector and axial-vector current-conservation equations in the liquid phase. \SchiNLb are therefore solutions of the semi-classical-liquid equations of motion.
-They are not merely an ansatz, but possess the symmetries of spontaneously broken \chiPTtw ~(cf. Appendix A.1).
+It will be shown below that static \chiNL s satisfy all relevant \SUtwLR vector and axial-vector current-conservation equations in the liquid phase. \SchiNLb are therefore solutions of the semi-classical-liquid equations of motion, possessing the symmetries of spontaneously broken \chiPTtwb (cf. Appendix A.1).